Quick answer

 Do I need a visa for Egypt?

-Most nationalities can buy a visa on arrival at the bank counters before passport control.
-It costs about 25 USD and is valid for 30 days.
-Check current requirements for your nationality before traveling.
+Most nationalities can buy a visa on arrival at the bank counters before passport control, valid for 30 days.
+The fee is set by the Egyptian government and was increased in 2026 - check the current amount on the official portal (visa2egypt.gov.eg) before you travel, and bring the exact sum in USD cash.
+Check current requirements for your nationality too.

 Are taxis metered in Hurghada?